Roxtec/TransiterDesignerAPISampleCode/README.md

         npx nswag swagger2csclient --core 3.1

 3. The program first asks about namespace of the generated classes.
-For the samples to work, use _RtdApiCodeSamples_.
+For the samples to work, use "RtdApiCodeSamples" (without quotes).

 4. Next, the program asks about the path or URL to swagger.json.
 Enter: https://transitdesigner.roxtec.com/api/docs/swagger.json